-\ FOR EXISTING BUSINESSESS ONLY:
+FOR EXISTING BUSINESSESS ONLY:

-- T Tax returns for the previous three years or for the number of years the business has been in existence if less than three years. \
+- Tax returns for the previous three years or the number of years the business has existed, if less than three years.

-- T Financial statements for the past three years or for the number of years the business has been in existence if less than three years. \
+- T Financial statements for the previous three years or the number of years the business has existed, if less than three years.

-- T Current financial statements. \
+- T Current financial statements.

 - T An aging of accounts receivable.

-- \ T An aging of accounts payable. \
+- T An aging of accounts payable.